apolisskaya/apolisskaya/README.md

 ### Hi
-I'm Lexi (my real name is Alla and you can call me that if you know me from the before times) 👋
+I'm Lex/Lexi (my real name is Alla and you can call me that if you know me from the before times) 👋

 ### Who I Am
 ✨ Currently a Senior Software Engineer at Octave ✨